lolzz77/word-recolor/me-README.md

 If you happen to git clone multiple extension within one docker container / vscode workspace
 1. open vscode terminal, choose the repo that you want
 2. run `npm run watch`
+3. if u didnt run that, when you debug, it wont take changes of your current edit
-3. go to `Run & Debug` window
+4. go to `Run & Debug` window
-4. Drop down, choose `Run extension (your repo)`
+5. Drop down, choose `Run extension (your repo)`
-5. You might encounter pop up saying error, do you still want to debug or something
+6. You might encounter pop up saying error, do you still want to debug or something
-6. Choose `debug anyway`
+7. Choose `debug anyway`
-7. Try run your extension command, you should be good to go
+8. Try run your extension command, you should be good to go